Seattle’s Apprenti seeks to take its tech apprenticeship program nationwide

 “In the end, there’s no guarantee that when your year is up that they’re going to convert you into a full-time employee — it‘s kind of like self-advocation, where you have to try to get an interview,” David Broxton, an apprentice for Microsoft, told VentureBeat.
 “I think that’s weighing on a lot of us most of the time.”

-Broxton, who is nine months into his apprenticeship, added that another point of confusion for the apprentices was whether Microsoft would give them the same interview as a typical entry-level engineering or developer condidate at the end of the year.
+Broxton, who is nine months into his apprenticeship, added that another point of confusion for the apprentices was whether Microsoft would give them the same interview as a typical entry-level engineering or developer candidate.
 There’s a fear that these interviews could cover topics that apprentices didn’t learn in their classroom and on-the-job training.

-Carlson said Apprenti has found that mentorship is the key to making apprenticeships actually feel like apprenticeships, rather than internships.
-She said that the most successful hiring companies have at least three other people doing the same work as the apprentice so that they have multiple people within the organization to learn from.
+Carlson said Apprenti has found that mentorship is the key to making these positions actually feel like apprenticeships, rather than internships.
+She said that the most successful hiring companies have at least three other people doing the same work as the apprentice so that they can learn from multiple people within the organization.

 Avvo engineering director Hunter Davis said that working with apprentices has inspired the company to change how it works with all of its entry-level talent.
 Now every new hire at Avvo is paired with a mentor.